Assassination of Wade Perrin

 1870 murder in Joanna, South Carolina, U.S.

-On the evening of October 20, 1870, Wade Perrin, a Republican Party member of the South Carolina House of Representatives, was assassinated by a group of white men affiliated with the Ku Klux Klan.
+On October 20, 1870, Wade Perrin, a Republican Party member of the South Carolina House of Representatives, was assassinated by a group of white men affiliated with the Ku Klux Klan.
 The murder took place in present-day Joanna, South Carolina, in rural southeastern Laurens County.
 Perrin had been re-elected to a second term in the legislature the day before, but riots in and around Laurens County on the day of the election spurred violence towards at least a dozen Republican members-elect, most of them African Americans.
 After being caught by the men and being made to dance, sing, and pray, they ordered Perrin to run away, at which point he was shot dead.
 He was found lying in the street with his pockets turned inside out.
 Perrin was honored with a funeral service held in the House chambers on January 31, 1871, with the House and State Senate both present.
 A total of six men were ultimately charged for Perrin's murder, as well as the murders of several other black legislators under similar circumstances.